 The el Bulli restaurant in Roses, Catalonia, under chef Ferran Adrià, was named best restaurant in the world by Restaurant magazine.
 Its elevation helped to focus culinary attention on Spain and fuelled a trend towards Spanish cuisine in Australia.
 El Bulli remained in the top three until its closure in July 2011 and claimed the top spot five times in that period.

-In 1983, after running a military kitchen during his national service, Ferran Adrià was offered the role of chef de partie at el Bulli, a restaurant opened by Doctor Hans Schilling and his wife, Marketta in 1964.
-Although he was only 22 when he joined el Bulli, he became head chef 18 months later.
-By 2003, the restaurant was named the best in the world, a title it achieved five times.
+In 1983, after running a military kitchen during his national service, Ferran Adrià was offered the role of chef de partie at el Bulli, a restaurant that had been run by Doctor Hans Schilling and his wife Marketta since 1964.
+Although he was only 22 when he joined el Bulli, Adrià became head chef 18 months later.
+In 2002, the restaurant was named the best in the world, a title it achieved five times.

 Although Adrià was not a fan of the term molecular gastronomy, his foams, pearls and experiments with different temperatures and flavour combinations became legendary.
-As one reviewer wrote:
+As one reviewer (Food Tourist)wrote:

 Dinners at El Bulli typically consisted of around eleven courses with some 18 different dishes in all.
 Securing a booking was almost impossible.
 When the restaurant closed in 2011 there was still a waiting list of 3000 disappointed would-be customers.
 The final dinner of 49 courses included dishes of ‘clam meringue’ and ‘gorgonzola balloon’.